Baka632/aneot-vintage/README-EN.md

 ```

 ## About WebP image support for vintage devices...

 Most vintage devices don't support WebP image, so WebP image can't be displayed on these devices.

-To solve this problem, we can dynamically convert WebP image to JPEG image, but due to performance <!-- and copyright [I don't know whether AnEoT's offical members allow me to do this, even dynamically] -->  reason, this function is disabled by default.
+To solve this problem, we can dynamically convert WebP image to JPEG image, but due to performance reason, this function is disabled by default.

 To enable it, use the following method to do that (ordered by the priority)
 - Use *command line argument*: